-- (1) Restricted stock remaining from a grant made on December 21, 2005 that vests ratably annually on the date of grant over three years. - (2) Restricted stock remaining from a grant made on January 2, 2007 that vests ratably annually on the date of grant over three years. - (3) Restricted stock remaining from a grant made on May 13, 2005 that vests ratably annually on the date of grant over three years. - (4) Restricted stock remaining from a grant made on May 7, 2007 that vests ratably annually on the date of grant over three years. - (5) On May 22, 2006, our Compensation Committee granted performance units to certain of our executive officers.
-In order for these performance units to be earned and converted to restricted stock on a one for one basis, Hub Group's combined operating income for 2006, 2007 and 2008 (the "Performance Period") must total \$254.7 million (the "Performance Target").
-The Performance Target was set at a level that required Hub Group to grow its operating income by 24% each year compounded annually.
-No restricted stock will be awarded and the performance units will be canceled and forfeited should we fail to meet the Performance Target. our Performance Target is met, but Hub Group's operating income for the Performance Period does not meet or exceed \$283 million, the performance units will be earned, subject to our Compensation Committee having the right to reduce to less than 100% the percentage of performance units earned.
-The \$283 million of combined operating income requires us to grow our operating income by 30% annually over this three year period.
-If our operating income for the Performance Perioduals or exceeds \$283 million, then the performance units will be fully earned and not subject to a downward adjustment by the Compensation Committee.
-Should the executive officers receive restricted stock under this program, this restricted stock will be granted in early 2009 and then vests ratably as of the first business day January in each of 2010, 2011 and 2012 provided the officer remains an employee of Hub Group on each of these vesting dates.
-The performance units are designed incent and reward the management team for achieving superior operating income growth over this three year period.
-See Footnote 8 to our financial statements for a discussion of how we valued these awards.
+(1) Restricted stock remaining from a grant made on January 2, 2008 that vests ratably annually on the date of grant over five years.

+(2) Restricted stock remaining from a grant made on January 2, 2007 that vests ratably annually on the date of grant over three years.

+(3) Restricted stock remaining from a grant made on May 7, 2007 that vests ratably annually on the date of grant over three years.

+(4) On May 22, 2006, our Compensation Committee granted performance units to certain of our executive officers.
+In order for these performance units to be earned and converted to restricted stock on a one for one basis, Hub Group's combined operating income for 2006, 2007 and 2008 (the "Performance Period") needed to tota \$254.7 million (the "Performance Target").
+No restricted stock was to be awarded and the performance units were to be canceled and forfeited if we failed to meet th Performance Target.
+If our Performance Target was met, but Hub Group's operating income for the Performance Period did not meet or exceed \$283.0 million, the performance units were to be earned, subject to our Compensation Committee having the right to reduce to less than 100% the percentage of performance units earned.
+If our operating income for the Performance Period equaled or exceeded \$283.0 million, then the performance units were to be fully earned and not subject t downward adjustment by the Compensation Committee.
+Hub Group's combined operating income for the Performance Period was approximately \$265.0 million.
+Ir February 2009, our Compensation Committee reviewed Hub Group's combined operating income for the Performance Period and decided to exercise its downward discretion so that no restricted stock was issued under this long-term incentive program.

-2007 OPTION EXERCISES AND STOCK VESTED
+2008 OPTION EXERCISES AND STOCK VESTED

-Option Awards Stock Awards
+Option .
+Awards Stock Awards

-Number of Shares Acquired on Exercise Value Realized On Exercise Number of Shares Acquired on Vesting Value Realized on Vesting
+Name Number of Shares Acquired on Exercise (#) Value Realized On Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

-Name (#) (\$) (#) (\$)

-David P. Yeager 6,897 191,944
+David P. Yeager 13,795 340,323

-Mark A. Yeager 9,773 268,662
+Mark A. Yeager 11,824 291,698

-Terri A. Pizzuto 6,000 178,499 6,340 186,210
+Terri A. Pizzuto 7,412 191,181

-Thomas M. White

-David L. Marsh 29,400 870,429 5,871 161,730
+David L. Marsh 7,883 194,474

-Donald G. Maltby 4,886 134,317
+Christopher R. Kravas 5,912 145,849

-2007 NONQUALIFIED DEFERRED COMPENSATION

-Original Deferred Compensation Plan
+2008 NONQUALIFIED DEFERRED COMPENSATION Original Deferred Compensation Plan

-Name Executive Contributions C in Last FY (\$) Registrant ontributions in La FY (\$) st Aggregate Earnings in Last FY (\$)(1) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$)(2)
+Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (\$) Aggregate Earnings in Last FY (\$)(1) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$)(3)

-· · · () (1)(1) (1) (1)(1)

-David P. Yeager 110,408 1,237,991
+David P. Yeager 1,237,991(2)

-Mark A. Yeager 81,455 902,454
+Mark A. Yeager 89,609 992,063

 Terri A. Pizzuto

-Thomas M. White 912 46,827

-David L. Marsh 16,408 193,120
+David L. Marsh 11,256 68,840 135,536

-Donald G. Maltby 3,395 40,085 44,299
+Christopher R. Kravas 3,291 42,940

 (1) That portion of the interest that is above market is included in Change in Pension Value and Nonqualified Deferred Compensation Earnings in the Summary Compensation Table.
 A portion of the earnings is interest earned on a matching contribution that has not yet vested and is subject to forfeiture.
-The amount of interest reported that is subject to forfeiture is \$3,153 for Mr. David Yeager, \$1,989 for Mr. Mark Yeager, \$1,254 for Mr. Marsh and \$783 for Mr. Maltby.
+The amount of interest reported that is subject to forfeiture is \$1,031 for Mr. Mark Yeager, \$823 for Mr. Marsh and \$759 for Mr. Kravas.